 - On Indonesian holidays, 1000 people or more may try to make the trek.

 - Portions of the trails are very hazardous, with loose gravel and precipitous falls.

 - The treks are very strenuous.
 People who assume they are in good shape regularly become ill on the trail.

 - It is an active volcano.
 Eruptions in 2016 stranded hundreds before they could escape down the mountain.

-Guides and porters bring food for eating while on the trail.
+Guides and porters bring food for eating while on the trails.

 Treks to the rim, lake and peak should not be taken lightly, and guides are mandatory.
 Climbing Rinjani during the wet season (January to April) is usually completely forbidden due to the risk of landslide.
 June to August is the only time you are (almost) guaranteed minimal rain or clouds.
 Be prepared with layers and a fleece because it can get cold at the rim (and near-freezing at the summit) at any time of year.

 Roughly the same trek packages and prices are offered by all operators, though some outfitters have a 'luxury' option.
-Typical itineraries include:
+Typical itineraries include the following: